btonic/go-research/README.md

 Research.
 Bugs.
 Nihilistic angst.

 ---

+# Areas of research
+1. [Compiler](compiler/) - Reserach related to how Go programs are constructed (IR/assembler/codegen/etc).
+2. [Runtime](runtime/) - Research related to how coroutines, scheduling, and process management are performed.
+3. [Type system](type_system/) - Research into how the type system works and affects program behavior.

 # Local Environment Configuration
 To have the same environment we are testing against, you can follow the following steps for setup.